cferdinandi/adventure/content/rules.md

 Armor
 : Does your character wear armor?
 If so, you'll take less damage, but will have a harder time with tasks that require _Dexterity_.
 Your _Armor Level_ is how skilled you are at using armor to protect yourself.
 Every player starts with an _Armor Level_ of 1.

-Attack Damage
+Average Damage
-: When your character uses weapons, magic, or even their hands, they cause damage. _Attach Damage_ represents how powerful they are.
-Every player starts with an _Attack Damage_ (or _AD_) number of 4.
+: When your character uses weapons, magic, or even their hands, they cause damage. _Average Damage_ represents how powerful they are.
+Every player starts with an _Average Damage_ (or _AD_) number of 4.

 Features
 : What makes your character unique?
 Do they have a special skill, like fire breathing or the ability to fly?
 Are they a really good swimmer?
 Can they make themselves invisible or fly?